scala/scala-lang/blog/_posts/2022-09-29-scala-survey-2022-announcement.md

 ## About the survey

 Completing the survey should take 4-12 minutes.
-The survey is anonymous and most of the questions are optional, so if you don’t have that much time, you don’t have to answer all of them.
+The survey is anonymous, and most of the questions are optional, so if you don’t have that much time, you don’t have to answer all of them.

 **Who is the survey intended for?** Everyone.
 Whether you’re an experienced Scala Developer or just starting your Scala journey, we count on your participation.